gurgeous/vscode-ruby-open-gem/README.md

 # Ruby Open Gem for VS Code

-This extension adds a **"Ruby Open Gem"** command for Ruby projects in VSCode.
-It scans your Gemfile with bundler and then opens the gem source in a new VS Code window.
+This extension adds a **"Ruby Open Gem"** command for Ruby projects in VS Code.
+It scans your Gemfile with bundler, then you can pick a gem to open in VS Code.
 Handy!

 ![](screenshot.png)

-Having trouble?
+## Installation & Troubleshooting

+In VS Code, go to **Install Extensions** and search for **ruby-open-gem**.
+Then click install.

+Having trouble making it work?
 Ruby Open Gem relies on bundler to list gems.
-Investigate `bundle check` and `bundle list --paths` in your project if you can't get it to work.
+Try `bundle check` and `bundle list --paths` in your project if you can't get it to work.

 ## Changelog